mitanshu-kelaiya-inventyv/Git-Learning/README.md

 # Learn Git Branching

-[Learn Git Branching](https://learngitbranching.js.org/) is an interactive website help sto understand understand Git commands with visuals.
+[Learn Git Branching](https://learngitbranching.js.org/) is an interactive website helps to understand understand Git commands with visuals.

 ## About Website